Darkpaster/Darkpaster.github.io/src/content/topics/en/society/problem-list.md

 _Example:_ The first version of an event heard in news remains "true" even after multiple refutations.
 Research shows people remember precisely the initial, often inaccurate information.

 **14. Cultural Blindness to Cognitive Biases**
-_Example:_ The "Müller-Lyer optical illusion" (arrows with opposite-direction tips) doesn't work on people raised in cultures without rectangular architecture—their brains haven't learned to interpret perspective this way.
+_Example:_ The "Müller-Lyer optical illusion" (arrows with opposite-direction tips) doesn't work on people raised in cultures without rectangular architecture — their brains haven't learned to interpret perspective this way.

 **15. Illusion of Competence Through Tools**
 _Example:_ Students with calculators understand mathematical concepts worse but assess their abilities more confidently.
 GPS makes people unable to navigate without it but creates false geographic competence.